Regenchen/sunnyl24.github.io/README.md

 #sunnyl24.github.io

 ## What is this project?

 This project is a mini-project for my d2mr class.
 I am making a website through Github pages that allows users to learn about me.
 It investigates the different aspects of my life.
-My family and friends, childhood, academic life, and personal life such as passions.
+My family and friends, childhood, academic life, and other non-academic passions.

 ## Repo organization